 Who Is Michael B. Jordan?

-Born February 9, 1987, Michael B. Jordan was raised in Newark, New Jersey, where he got his start as a model and actor.
-His first significant break was an appearance on The Sopranos in 1999.
+Michael B. Jordan began his career as a model and actor, and his first significant break was an appearance on The Sopranos in 1999.
 He later landed major roles in landmark TV shows like The Wire and Friday Night Lights.
 Jordan garnered acclaim for his role in the film festival favorite Fruitvale Station (2013) and for his role as a boxing protégé in 2015's Creed.
 He returned to the big screen in early 2018 in the wildly successful Marvel superhero flick Black Panther.

 Newark could be a tough place to grow up; in a later interview, Jordan admitted to having friends who sold drugs and stole cars.
 The future actor stayed above the fray, and with the encouragement of his parents, he began modeling for newspaper ads at the age of 10.